KatVolkova/pick-a-recipe/README.md

 ### General

-The Pick a Recipe website has been created with a purpose of providing a quick solution for those who either not sure what to cook , or who wants to try something new.
-It's a simplified version of a random recipe generator: there are 10 recipes in total (five for meals and 5 for desserts).
+The Pick a Recipe website has been created with the purpose of providing a quick solution for those who are either not sure what to cook, or who want to try something new.
+It's a simplified version of a random recipe generator: there are ten recipes in total (five for meals and 5 for desserts).
 The recipes selected are simple and quick to cook.
-For each recipe there is a list of ingredients to be used and a clear and simple list of instructions on how the food should be cooked.
+For each recipe, there is a list of ingredients to be used and a clear and simple list of instructions on how the food should be cooked.

 The web-site has a user-friendly interface that allows for an intuitive browsing experience.